jackinabox86/frontend-JackinaboxFork/README.md

 Development previews are powered by Netlify: [http://preview.prunplanner.org/](http://preview.prunplanner.org/)

 Please Note, v2 uses the production backend.
 Changes made in the preview will be persisted to the database as if you would work with prunplanner.org.
-It is currently not served with HTTPS.

 ## Stack